sybilhoangRG/support.balsamiq.com/content/sales/hostedpluginstos.md

 *   ux.stackexchange.com - [Terms of Service](http://stackexchange.com/legal)

-For Balsamiq for Google Drive, Mockups 3 for Confluence Cloud and Mockups 3 for JIRA Cloud, we do not guarantee continuous access to the Plugin.
+For Balsamiq for Google Drive, Mockups 3 for Confluence Cloud and Mockups 3 for Jira Cloud, we do not guarantee continuous access to the Plugin.
 Like all other cloud-based applications, we are vulnerable to the inherent unreliability of the Internet.

 That said, high reliability is something we are proud of and something we deliberately chose to compete on.
 That's why we have hired developers, system administrators and support staff both in California and Europe.

-We monitor Balsamiq for Google Drive, Mockups 3 for Confluence Cloud and Mockups 3 for JIRA Cloud closely and have set up automated alarms to be notified (via email and SMS) when the service is under stress, so that we can deal with the issue before it becomes a problem that might impact customer access.
+We monitor Balsamiq for Google Drive, Mockups 3 for Confluence Cloud and Mockups 3 for Jira Cloud closely and have set up automated alarms to be notified (via email and SMS) when the service is under stress, so that we can deal with the issue before it becomes a problem that might impact customer access.

 You can see for yourself how we're doing on this front by looking at these [Pingdom](http://www.pingdom.com)-powered charts: